“Masgouf” has to be one of my favorite words! If you are wondering

 - Arrange the sliced tomatoes and onions on top of the sauce.
 I grilled the fish in a grill basket to achieve that classic smokey masgouf flavor, but you can also bake it in the oven.

 - Heat your barbecue grill, and once hot, add the fish.
-Cook for approximately 20 minutes, or until the sauce is bubbly and the fish is cooked.
+Cook for approximately 10 minutes.
+Flip halfway through.